w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/no-visual-motion.md

 type: supplemental
 ---

-:term[Content] does not include visual motion lasting longer than 5 seconds or pseudo-motion.
+:term[Content] does not include visual motion lasting longer than 5 seconds or :term[pseudo-motion].